 The Department of Radiology is a modern, completely digital department.
 New PACS software and hardware and ergonomic reading room redesign throughout the department in 2006 and upgraded voice recognition system in 2009 have dramatically improved the work environment and increased radiologist productivity.
-In 2011 the BVAMC radiology department performed and interpreted about ***70,000 exams for almost 48,000 RVUs representing a mixture of fairly routine imaging and very complex cases such as microwave ablations, chemo-embolizations, TIPS's, kyphoplasties, CT and MR angiograms, CT coronary angiography, CT colonography, and large numbers of biopsies and vascular interventions.
+In 2015 the BVAMC radiology department performed and interpreted about 78,000 exams for over 50,000 RVUs representing a mixture of fairly routine imaging and very complex cases such as microwave ablations, chemo-embolizations, TIPS's, kyphoplasties, CT and MR angiograms, CT coronary angiography, CT colonography, and large numbers of biopsies and vascular interventions.
 Imaging volume and complexity have both increased at about 4-5% per year.

-High end imaging equipment includes a Siemens Definition dual-source cardiac capable CT scanner, a GE HD 750 dual energy Gemstone 64 slice CT scanner; a GE LX 1.5T and Siemens 1.5T Espree MRI Scanners are located in an adjacent newly renovated MRI suite complete with ferrous detectors.
-A newly renovated ultrasound area sports four scanning rooms with two Philips IU22s, two Siemens Sequoias, and Zonare convertible Ultrasound machines.
-The vascular and interventional area utilizes a Siemens digital Angio suite that was installed in 2005 as well as a GE 9900 digital C-arm in a separate minor procedure room.
+High end imaging equipment includes a Siemens Definition dual-source cardiac capable CT scanner, a GE HD 750 dual energy Gemstone 64 slice CT scanner with cardiac and perfusion capabilities; a GE LX 1.5T and Siemens 1.5T Espree MRI Scanners are located in an adjacent newly renovated MRI suite.
+A newly renovated ultrasound area sports four scanning rooms with two Philips EPIQ 7s, two Siemens Sequoias, and Zonare convertible Ultrasound machines.
+The vascular and interventional area utilizes a Siemens digital Angio suite that was installed in 2005.
 A second minor procedure room and C-arm became operational October, 2010.
 A GE 64 slice PET-CT is located in a dedicated PET area on the ground floor and jointly operated with the VA Nuclear Medicine department since December 2008.